 I am a historian of oil, U.S. foreign relations, and the modern Middle East and Iran.
 My work explores the connections between the formation of a global oil economy, the geopolitics of the Cold War, the international development movement, and the rise of Iran as a "petro-state" under the rule of Mohammed Reza Shah Pahlavi.

-My current project, Petroleum & Progress, is a book-length study on how global oil and local development influenced U.S. relations with Pahlavi Iran and facilitated the shah's consolidation of power.
-The book draws on fifteen archives and utilizes documents in English, French, and Farsi.
+My current project, Petroleum & Progress in Iran: Oil, Development and the Cold War, is a book-length study on how global oil and local development influenced U.S. relations with Pahlavi Iran and facilitated the shah's consolidation of power.
+It is forthcoming Fall 2022.

-In addition to my scholarly activities, I comment on contemporary issues of history, energy and security for Responsible Statecraft, War on the Rocks, The Fuse, The Washington Post, The Conversation, and The National Interest.
+I comment on contemporary issues of history, energy and security for outlets that include War on the Rocks, The Fuse, The Washington Post, The Conversation, and The National Interest.

 Find me on Twitter: @gbrew24